10 Best Greenhouse Plastic Picks For Your Garden

-If you have a very large greenhouse and plan on using bees as pollinators inside, you will need a plastic that allows ultraviolet rays through.
+If you have a very large greenhouse and plan on using bees as pollinators inside, you will need a greenhouse plastics that allow ultraviolet rays through.
 Bees require UV light to find the flowers.
 However, if you’re not using bees, selecting a plastic that blocks ultraviolet light will help reduce many fungal infections and pests.
 Some of the pests that can be avoided with this method include thrips, whiteflies, and aphids.

 Some polyethylene plastic has increased light diffusion.
-This will help allow light to reach throughout the interior of the plastic, but will help prevent plant scorching.
+This will help allow light to reach throughout the interior of greenhouse plastics, but will help prevent plant scorching.
 Plastic like this is especially beneficial for people growing taller plants, as it lets light reach the lower leaves without burning the plant top.

-If you’re looking for something that’s rigid or semi-rigid, and that isn’t glass or acrylic, you will want polycarbonate.
-Most commonly, polycarbonate panels are two polyethylene sheets with a corrugated polycarbonate layer between them.
-These sheets provide insulation while still allowing light through.
+If you’re looking for something that’s rigid or semi-rigid, and that isn’t glass or acrylic, you will want polyvinyl carbonate.
+Most commonly, polycarbonate panels are two polyethylene plastic sheets with a corrugated polycarbonate layer between them.
+These plastic sheets provide insulation while still allowing light through.

 Much like polyethylene sheeting, polycarbonate plastic has a number of options available.
 These are typically the same sort of variables as available in polyethylene greenhouse plastic.
 However, because it’s rigid or only slightly flexible, polycarbonate will last for much longer, and provides more protection in colder winter environments.